 Fear is a normal part of life that we all experience from time to time to time.
 But if irrational fears are keeping you from living your life to the fullest, know that help is available.

 In just a few seconds, Rula can help you find a therapist who takes your insurance and specializes in treating fears and phobias.
 And if you have questions along the way, our team is here to help.
-When you’re ready, you can book a session and meet with a therapist from the comfort of home in as little as two days.
+When you’re ready, you can book a session and meet with a therapist from the comfort of home as soon as tomorrow.

 Rula's editorial process